What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 - Avoiding burnout as the sole operator.

-- Risk of bing owner-operator: if something happens to you, your ability to generate income is at risk.
+- Risk of being owner-operator: if something happens to you, your ability to generate income is at risk.

 - Real revenue ceiling is generally ~$250K (and note: this isn’t the same thing as take-home pay).